Mostafa-Ahmed222/task/Readme.md

 # DATABASE

--first in phpmyadmin create a new database which name is task in
+-first in phpmyadmin create a new database which name is task

 - then import database (_TASKDATABASE_.sql) to task database in phpmyadmin